mpv-player/mpv/DOCS/man/options.rst

     Default: no.

+``--sub-ass-scale-dialog-only=<yes|no>``
+    When scaling ASS subtitles, scale only the parts that look like dialog.
+    Other elements (like signs) will be left intact.

+    Default: no.

 ``--embeddedfonts=<yes|no>``
     Use fonts embedded in Matroska container files and ASS scripts (default: yes).
 These fonts can be used for SSA/ASS subtitle rendering.